Short-term vs. long-term storage – which works better?

 One of the best things about short-term Renton self-storage is that changing your mind is not a problem.
 With short-term storage, you can get your stuff back quickly if you want to.
 Or you can keep extending your rental agreement for as long as you want to if you continue to need the space.
 This flexibility is especially useful when you’re in a changing or uncertain situation.
 If you’re moving a lot or remodeling the entire house, for example, and aren’t sure how long you’ll need extra storage for, short-term storage rental allows you the option of making it up as you go.

 The actual big difference between short-term and long-term storage is how easily you can access it.
 If you rent a short-term storage unit for three months, you’ll have a completely different experience from someone renting a long-term storage unit for the exact same period of time.
 Why?
 Because when it comes to long-term storage, you aren’t just paying for space.
 You are also paying for the service: the packing, the surveillance, the regular cleaning, the pest control.
 This kind of additional layer of security can be very useful when you’re looking for commercial storage solutions and storing valuable things.

 However, it also means you won’t be able to access your unit whenever you please.
-With short-term storage, on the other hand, you’ll get your own key which will give you 24/7 access to your stuff.
-So if you plan on visiting frequently, then long-term storage might not be the best option.
+With short-term storage, on the other hand, you can easily access your stored items following a simple request process.
+So if you plan on accessing your stored belongings frequently, then long-term storage might not be the best option.

 How to decide between short-term vs. long-term storage?